wanderinganalyst/purp/infrastructure/COMPLETE.md

 ## Summary

-Successfully created a complete multi-cloud infrastructure-as-code solution for the BecauseImStuck Flask application.
+Successfully created a complete multi-cloud infrastructure-as-code solution for the Purp Flask application.

 ## Statistics